ansible/ansible-documentation/docs/docsite/rst/plugins/shell.rst

 the connection variable :ref:`ansible_shell_type <ansible_shell_type>` to select the plugin to use.
 In this case, you will also want to update the :ref:`ansible_shell_executable <ansible_shell_executable>` to match.

-You can further control the settings for each plugin via other configuration options detailed in the plugin themselves (linked below).
+You can further control the settings for each plugin with other configuration options detailed in the plugin themselves (linked below).

 .. seealso::